Electro707/eink_name_tag/README.md

 ## Directory

-- `STM32CubeIDE`: The folder for the firmware
+- `STM32CubeIDE`: The firmware created with STM32CubeIDE
-- `PCB`: The KiCAD PCB files
+- `PCB`: PCB Files made with KiCAD
-- `PythonUploader`: A python utility to upload frames to the display
+- `PythonUploader`: A Python GUI and class to communicate with the e-ink tag, mainly to update the "frames"
+- `CAD`: Mechanical enclosure made with FreeCAD